hrofarrow/Book_analysis-/README.md

   1. Does the number of pages of a book effect the number of the votes that the book recieves? - Molly
   2. Is there a publisher that publishes most books or most popular books?
   3. Does the amount of votes affect the overall rating of the book? - Catherine
-  4. Do some publishers produce more expensive books? does more pages = more expensive?
+  4. Do some publishers produce more expensive books? does more pages = more expensive? - Helena
-  5. Do some publishers publish their books during a specific time of the year?
+  5. Do some publishers publish their books during a specific time of the year? - Jackson

 Datasets to be used:
   CSV Files